Microsoft Licensing

 However, some offerings use capacity-based licensing, meaning you pay based on usage volume rather than per person:

-• Most Apps โ€“ Per User: Core CRM and ERP modules (Sales, Service, Finance, etc.) use per-user-per-month licensing.
-Every individual who accesses the service needs their own license (cloud services donโ€™t allow license sharing or concurrent user models).
+• Most Apps โ€“ Per User: Core CRM and ERP modules (such as Sales, Service, and Finance) use per-user-per-month licensing.
+Every individual who accesses the service must have their own license (cloud services donโ€™t allow license sharing or concurrent user models).

-• Certain Apps โ€“ Per Capacity: Products like Dynamics 365 Marketing are licensed by usage metrics instead of user count.
-Marketing is priced by the number of contacts in your marketing database (e.g., increments of 10,000 contacts) and the volume of marketing emails/events, not by how many marketers use the system.
-You pay a base fee (around $1,500/month for a set number of contacts) that covers all users, then buy additional capacity if your contact count grows.
-In other words, a small marketing team targeting millions of contacts will pay more than a large team targeting a few thousand contacts, because cost is tied to outreach volume.
-Another example is Customer Insights, which is priced by the number of customer profiles managed, irrespective of user count.
+• Certain Apps โ€“ Per Capacity: Products like Microsoft Dynamics 365 Marketingย are licensed based on usage metrics rather than user count.
+Marketing is priced by the number of contacts in your marketing database (e.g., increments of 10,000 contacts) and the volume of marketing emails/events, not by the number of marketers using the system.
+You pay a base fee (approximately $1,500/month for a set number of contacts) that covers all users, and then purchase additional capacity if your contact count increases.
+In other words, a small marketing team targeting millions of contacts will pay more than a large team targeting a few thousand contacts, because the cost is directly tied to the volume of outreach.
+Another example is Customer Insights, which is priced based on the number of customer profiles managed, regardless of the user count.

 Why it Matters: If an app is user-based, controlling the number of licensed users (and using cheaper license types where appropriate) is the path to savings.